Chinese 'police' station in Dublin ordered to shut

 The Chinese authorities said the station offered a service to Chinese citizens in Ireland including the renewal of driving licenses.

-However, the human rights group Safeguard Defenders in a report in September argued that the Chinese authorities had 54 “police” stations overseas to “persuade” 230,00 emigrants to “voluntarily” return home, sometimes to face criminal charges.
+However, the human rights group Safeguard Defenders in a report in September said the stations persuade 230,000 emigrants to return to China, sometimes to face criminal charges.

 The report also said Chinese operations world-wide “eschew official police and judicial cooperation and violate the international rule of law, and may violate the territorial integrity of third countries involved in setting up a parallel policing mechanism using illegal methods.”